Arley Munson Hare: Travels throughout India

-Aside from her daily Telugu lessons from a local “shastri,” Munson enjoyed a mostly European lifestyle during her stay in India, living in Western styled bungalows and suites within the gated Mission.
+Aside from her daily Telugu lessons from a local shastri, Munson enjoyed a mostly European lifestyle during her stay in India, living in Western styled bungalows and suites within the gated Mission.
 She and the other missionaries enjoyed regular jaunts in carriages or trains to cities throughout India.
-Some of her travels included Agra, Mussoorie, Simla, Hoshiapur, Yellareddipett, Papannapet, Tandur, Kashmir, Lahore, Rawalpindi, Khyber Pass, Amritsar, Lucknow, Kanpur, and Secunderabad.
-While these outings were primarily for enjoyment, the missionaries would sometimes receive permission from local “Patels,” or headmen, to set up tents in villages and treat the ill.
-On these occasions, the Medak Indian nurses and the “chaprassi,” or messenger, would accompany the missionaries.
+Her travels included Agra, Mussoorie, Simla, Hoshiapur, Yellareddipett, Papannapet, Tandur, Kashmir, Lahore, Rawalpindi, Khyber Pass, Amritsar, Lucknow, Kanpur, and Secunderabad.
+While these outings were primarily for enjoyment, the missionaries would sometimes receive permission from local patels, or headmen, to set up tents in villages and treat the ill.
+On these occasions, the Medak Indian nurses and the chaprassi, or messenger, would accompany the missionaries.

 Hardships during missionary work

 Munson encountered several cultural and ethical hardships during her missionary work in India.
 First, came the disapproval of the Wesleyan Methodist Mission's objectives of evangelism.
-Though there was not much backlash from local Hindu and Muslim leaders, critics from abroad would publicly label the Medak converts as “Rice Christians,” or Christians who convert for pragmatic benefits rather than for devotional reasons.
+Though there was not much backlash from local Hindu and Muslim leaders, critics from abroad would publicly label the Medak converts as rice Christians, or Christians who convert for pragmatic benefits rather than for devotional reasons.
 Munson conceded that while many initially converted for material benefits, the Indian Christians were fully devout after numerous spiritual experiences.
-The missionaries would express disdain for the local Hindu and “Mohamedans” whose practices they found to be “repulsive.”
+The missionaries would express disdain for the local Hindu and "Mohamedans" whose practices they found "repulsive".

 Munson also struggled with discomfort regarding societal ways of thinking and local cultural practices.
 During this time, the Women's Suffragist Movement was underway in the United States.
 As an independent American woman, Munson strongly supported the undertaking and was disappointed that Indian women were not as concerned about women's rights issues as she felt herself to be.
-Disturbed by the prevalent cases of domestic violence, Munson discussed what she believed to be the inherent male chauvinism among the Indians: “Masculine supremacy runs rife through the veins of even the infant man-child.”
-She cited several ancient proverbs that promote these attitudes including, “He is a fool who considers his wife as his friend,” and “Educating a woman is like putting a knife into the hands of a monkey.”
-Munson also blamed the women for being “childlike,” and asserted that their lack of education causes “the complete ignorance of the Indian woman [that] enslaves her to the men of her family.”
+Disturbed by the prevalent cases of domestic violence, Munson discussed what she believed to be the inherent male chauvinism among the Indians: "Masculine supremacy runs rife through the veins of even the infant man-child."
+She cited several ancient proverbs that promote these attitudes including, "He is a fool who considers his wife as his friend", and "Educating a woman is like putting a knife into the hands of a monkey."
+Munson also blamed the women for being "childlike", and asserted that their lack of education causes "the complete ignorance of the Indian woman [that] enslaves her to the men of her family."